eichingertim/TicTacToe/README.md

 # TicTacToe in C
+## About
 A simple TicTacToe game written in the programming language c.
-In the ```bash tictactoe.exe``` is a fully compiled version of the game.
+In the ```tictactoe.exe``` is a fully compiled version of the game.
 Just run it to enjoy a little game against yout friends ;).